NASCAR to hit the streets of Chicago with downtown race

-CHICAGO (AP) — Ben Kennedy is thinking big.
+CHICAGO — Ben Kennedy is thinking big.
 As in big cities, big ideas and big plans.

 That's how NASCAR and Chicago got together.